 The Company leases certain office space near Buffalo, New York from a partnership owned by certain members of the Ingram family.
 The lease agreement expires January 31, 2013 and requires annual rental payments of approximately \$1.6 million.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity Capital Resources."
 Until November 1996, the Company subleased its facilities in Santa Ana, California and Harrisburg, Pennsylvania from Ingram Industries.
 The sublease agreement required annual rental payments of approximately \$2.1 million.
-In connection with the Split-Off, the Company acquired ownership of two of three office buildings within the Santa Ana campus, as well as the Harrisburg distribution center, for an aggregate amount of approximately \$22.6 million.
+In connection with the Split-Off, the Company acquired ownership of two of three office buildings within the Santa Ana campus, as well as the Harrisburg distribution center, for an aggregate amount of approximately \$2.6 million.
 The Company's lease for its distribution center in Millington, Tennessee was previously guaranteed by Ingram Industries.
-Certain of the Company's other leases were also guaranteed by Ingram Industries.
 Such guarantees were released in connection with the Split-Off.